ChurchSafety Logo and homepage linkPencil

 Application

-The Fire Safety Order placed duties on a 'responsible person' not only to protect employees but members of the public.
-In n a Church or Place of Worship, this person is likely to be the Minister or a manager - whoever is in overall control of the premises.
+The Fire Safety Order placed duties on a 'responsible person' not only to protect employees but members of the public - in fact anyone that could be affected by the fire (known as 'relevant persons').
+In a Church or Place of Worship, the Responsible Person is likely to be the minister, chairman of the trustee board or a manager.
+This is the person who is in overall control of the premises and has a say over the precautions that are put into place.

 Fire Risk Assessment

-In common with most of the new regulations about Health and Safety, the fire safety order requires that Risk Assessment is done.
-The purpose of this assessment is to identify fire hazards in the building and help determine what precautions might be needed (such as alarms, extinguishers and so on).
+In common with most of the new regulations about Health and Safety, the fire safety order requires that Fire Risk Assessment is carried out.
+The purpose of this assessment is to identify fire hazards in the building and help determine what precautions might be needed (such as fire alarms, fire detectors, fire extinguishers and so on).
+Additionally, the Fire Risk Assessment should also identify any deficiencies in the testing and maintenance of fire safety equipment, along with training needs and situations when co-ordination is required between different users of the premises.

-In addition to this, it is important to consider how a fire would affect the people in the building, starting with those immediately at risk from the fire.
-As the fire spreads, you need to consider who else it could possibly affect, such as those who are evacuating the building.
-Fire can also affect people passing by and nearby property, and this should be considered in your Risk Assessment.
+As part of the assessment, it is important to consider how a fire would affect the people in the building, including those people who might need assistance to evacuate the premises.
+As the fire spreads, you need to consider who else it could possibly affect, such as those who are evacuating the building and people passing by the premises on footpaths and pavements.
+Nearby property could also be affected by the fire, as the fire could also spread to nearby buildings.
+This is all considered in your Risk Assessment.

 In line with many other regulations, the outcomes of the Risk Assessments must be written down where five or more people are employed.
 Similarly, the arrangements for fire safety must be recorded if five or more people are employed.
 It is recommended good practice to always have written fire safety documents.